Webinar: Know the Drill for Healthy IAQ: Training School Staff and Occupants to Reduce Indoor Asthma Triggers

 Design and successfully implement a staff training system as part of a sustainable IAQ management program.

-Successfully implement the IAQ Tools for Schools Framework and systematically address IAQ issues with policies and practices that save money and improve health.
+Successfully implement the Framework for Effective School IAQ Management and systematically address IAQ issues with policies and practices that save money and improve health.

 - Use the School IAQ Assessment Mobile App—new technology featuring the IAQ Tools for Schools Action Kit—to conduct regular walkthrough assessments and take simple, low-cost actions to prevent or correct environmental health issues in school facilities.